HackIllinois/api/CONTRIBUTING.md

 - An explanation of why this feature would be useful

 ### Pull Requests
 Take a look at the GitHub issues and leave a comment on one that you would like to work on.
 We have tagged some issues as `beginner` that are a good introduction to working on the API.
-Once you have made the appropiate changes open a pull request.
+Once you have made the appropiate changes, open a pull request.

 #### What to Include in a Pull Request
 - The base branch set to `staging`